mandober/debrief.haskell/hs.GLOSSARY.md

 ```

 Higher-kinded types are those which have type variables.
 Fully saturated HKTs in everyday Haskell always have kind `Type`, which means that their type constructors do not.

+## Higher-order function
+the use of functions as first-class values

 ## Higher-rank type
 A Higher-Rank Type (HRT) is a language entity (usually a function) that takes (parametrically) polymorphic functions as args (as opposed to taking functions with concrete types).